 Piaget requires that all its diamonds receive the Kimberley Process Certification Scheme (KPCS) certificate, and applies the rules of the World Diamond Council (WDC) guarantee system to the letter.
 Currently, 74 member countries apply KPCS international regulations, including Switzerland.
 The goal of these regulations is to guarantee to the buyer that the proceeds of the sale of a diamond are not being used by rebel movements to overthrow legitimate governments.
 In addition, given serious infractions in Zimbabwe, the brand stopped purchasing diamonds from the Marange region in 2009.

 For its leather bands, Piaget uses skins from exotic animals.
 These are regulated on the international level through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 The goal of this Convention is to ensure that the international trade of wild animal and plant species does not threaten the survival of the species to which they belong.
 To do this, a system of permits has been put in place.
 For an exotic skin to be exported, imported and re-exported, it must have a permit issued by the appropriate authority of the country of origin.
-Piaget goes beyond this standard, and no longer uses the skins of skates (shagreen), monitor lizards, pythons, or several different species of crocodile (such as the saltwater crocodile) for its watch bands, and requires that its suppliers and subcontractors respect the CITES treaty.
+Piaget goes beyond this standard, and no longer uses the skins of skates (shagreen), nor several different species of monitor lizards, pythons, or crocodiles (such as the saltwater crocodile) for its watch bands, and requires that its suppliers and subcontractors respect the CITES treaty.

 The Piaget brand promotes excellence in all areas, and therefore guarantees the quality and integrity of its products.
-Receipt of Responsible Jewellery Council certification, in September 2011, is proof of our commitment.
+Receipt of Responsible Jewellery Council certification, in September 2011, and re-certification in October 2014 is proof of our commitment.